 What to Include in Your Estate

-People can assume estate planning is only for the wealthy.
+People sometimes assume estate planning is only for the wealthy.
 However, the word “estate” simply refers to whatever you own, whether that’s a mansion worth millions or just your grandmother’s antique tea set.
-You include everything you own in your taxable estate.
-This includes:
+Everything you own is in your taxable estate, including:

 - Property in your name